Tokamp4/Tokamp4/README.md

 # Hi there 👋, I'm Eduardo

-<p>Hi!
-I'm Eduardo, a passionate software developer with a strong focus on understanding and optimizing the potential of computing technologies.
+<p>I'm a passionate software developer with a strong focus on understanding and optimizing the potential of computing technologies.
 I have developed programming skills across various domains, including web development, database management, and mobile application development. </p>

 ## Languages and Tools